charvisingh245/ecommerce-customer-analytics/README.md

 **7. SQL Business Analysis**
 - Implemented the relational schema in PostgreSQL
-- Translated all core analytical logic into SQL to validate and replicate Python findings
+- Replicated core analytical logic in SQL (revenue, categories, delivery, funnel); RFM scoring and segmentation logic lives in Python, with SQL providing the underlying recency/frequency/monetary extraction

 **8. Dashboard Development**
 - Built an interactive Tableau dashboard for stakeholder-level reporting covering all key analyses